Diversity and Discrimination

 There is also further information about age discrimination legislation in the employment section and the pensions and retirement planning section of Directgov.

-Sexual orientation and discrimination
+Sexual Orientation and Discrimination

 The EHRC provides information and advice in relation to discrimination due to an individual’s sexual orientation, or perceived orientation, or the sexual orientation of those they associate with.
-A guide has been produced by ACAS (the Advisory, Conciliation and Arbitration Service) for employers and employees on sexual orientation in the workplace.